influxdata/telegraf/plugins/inputs/intel_baseband/README.md

   ## Setting the value to 0 disables the timeout (not recommended).
   # socket_access_timeout = "1s"

-  ## Duration that defines the time needed for pf-bb-config to write telemetry to the log file.
+  ## Duration that defines maximum time plugin will wait for pf-bb-config to write telemetry to the log file.
-  ## Delay may differ depending on the environment.
+  ## Timeout may differ depending on the environment.
-  ## Setting the value to 0 disables the delay (NOT RECOMMENDED).
+  ## Must be equal or larger than 50ms.
-  # wait_for_telemetry_delay = "50ms"
+  # wait_for_telemetry_timeout = "1s"
 ```

 ## Metrics